Build a multi-container app with Docker Compose, then build images with Docker Bake and push them to …

 - Response time: 175ms (slightly better)

-This fixed the connection problem.
-But usage kept growing.
+This fixes the connection problem.
+But usage keeps growing.

 Step 3: The Second Bottleneck (Database CPU)